 Zangilan and the Basitchay plane groves: southern Karabakh's green corner

-A guide to Zangilan in southern Karabakh — the rare Basitchay Oriental plane forest, the region's 'smart village' rebuilding, and why this southern corner is worth a traveler's attention.
+A guide to Zangilan in southern Karabakh — the rare Basitchay plane forest, the 'smart village' rebuilding, and why this corner is worth it.

 The south of Karabakh has a different character from the cultural highlands around Shusha.
-Zangilan, near where Azerbaijan meets its southern neighbors, is green, riverine and quietly remarkable — home to a rare ancient forest and to some of the most talked-about rebuilding in the region.
-It is a corner that rewards travelers who want nature and recovery in the same trip.
+Zangilan, in the country's far south, is green, riverine and quietly remarkable — home to a rare ancient forest and to some of the most talked-about rebuilding in the region.
+It is a corner that rewards travelers who want nature and recovery in the same trip, and it is exactly the kind of place we love pairing with the more famous stops when we plan a route.

 The Basitchay plane groves